 Today, we’re presenting you with 5 must-know facts about your baby’s or toddler’s naps.
 Think of it as your nap “cheat sheet”.
 And we’re not stopping here; look for another post in the near future with 5 additional baby and toddler nap tips.

 5 Things You Need To Know About Baby and Toddler Naps

 - The first nap of the day is the most important.
 This isn’t to say that other naps aren’t also important.
 But the first nap of the day tends to be the most restorative, setting the tone for the day, and it’s generally the one that produces the best sleep for babies and young toddlers.
 (Note the generally there — this isn’t true for everyone!)
-That’s why the first nap of the day makes a good fixed point in your baby’s schedule.
-So what does this mean for you?
-Make that first nap a priority.
+So, make that first nap a priority.
 If you have errands to run, run them in the afternoon, if possible.
 Schedule appointments for the afternoon, if you can.